Paradise Hills, San Diego: Geography

 Recreation Center along Potomac Street, Paradise Hills.

 Geographically, Paradise Hills encompasses the area east of Rachael Avenue (the boundary between San Diego and National City), south of Paradise Valley Road (a boundary with another San Diego neighborhood, Bay Terraces), north of State Route 54 (a boundary between San Diego and Bonita), and west of Dusk Drive and Potomac Street (another boundary with Bay Terraces).
 Stemming from old gang-enforced boundaries, "Paradise Hills" is sometimes incorrectly used to locate any place near the Skyline-Paradise Hills Community which includes the neighborhoods Skyline, Paradise Hills, Bay Terraces, Lomita, and the Meadowbrook Housing Project.

-The Skyline-Paradise Hills Community as a whole make up approximately 4,500 acres.
+The Skyline-Paradise Hills Community as a whole makes up approximately 4,500 acres.
 Much like the surrounding neighborhoods of Bay Terraces, Skyline, and Jamacha-Lomita, Paradise Hills consists predominantly of low-density single-family homes spread across the hilly area.
 A major geographic feature is Paradise Valley, which runs on an east-west axis through the middle of the community and gives rise to the Paradise Creek, which flows into San Diego Bay.
 Paradise Hills, along with South Bay Terrace, are directly south of Paradise Valley.